wendehals/bricks-cli/docs/commands.md

 	Global Flags:
 		--verbose   verbose output

-	Use "bricks api [command] --help" for more information about a command.
+	Use "bricks-cli api [command] --help" for more information about a command.

-## bricks collection Subcommands
+## bricks-cli collection Subcommands

 	The collection command groups all sub commands for working with part collections.

 	Usage:
-		bricks collection [command]
+		bricks-cli collection [command]

 	Available Commands:
 		import      Import parts from a CSV file